Sunlight rays filtering through a dense forest along a dirt path.

 Ish’kē’nā Biyátí (The Medicine Lives Between Us) is the Chiricahua Apache name for this program, reflecting the foundational teaching that trauma does not live inside a single person.
 Trauma lives between us, in the spaces where connection has been severed.
 And so, healing, too, lives between us: in kinship, in story, in ceremony, in the land, and in the shared fire of collective purpose.

 The Trauma-Informed Indigenous Solutions™ Certificate Program is a six-month, cohort-based learning journey designed and led exclusively by Indigenous professionals.
-Offered through Juniper & Pine Consulting, LLC, this program provides the only fully Indigenous-designed, culturally grounded, healing-centered certificate program of its kind in the United States (to our knowledge).
+Offered through Juniper & Pine Consulting, LLC, this program provides the only fully Indigenous-designed, culturally grounded, healing-centered certificate program we are aware of.

-Participants will meet virtually one full day each month across six consecutive months, moving together through a carefully sequenced arc that braids Indigenous science, neuroepigenetics, relational ontology, historical trauma, community-based regulation, ceremony-informed practice, and healing-centered leadership.
+Participants will move across six consecutive months, moving together through a carefully sequenced arc that braids Indigenous science, neuroepigenetics, relational ontology, historical trauma, community-based regulation, ceremony-informed practice, and healing-centered leadership.

 Where mainstream trauma training centers on pathology and individual deficit, this program centers belonging, kinship, reciprocity, cultural regulation, collective wellness, and the restoration of harmony.
 It positions participants to apply these teachings across diverse organizational, clinical, educational, judicial, and community settings.